As the saying goes, an army marches on its stomach, relying on good and plentiful food to fuel its ability to fight.

 Continental Troops in the American Revolution

 “On campaign, Napoleon’s soldiers spent most of their time desperately hungry,” says Charles Esdaile, professor of history at University of Liverpool.
-When all was going to plan, French rations included 24 ounces of bread, a half-pound of meat, an ounce of rice or 2 ounces of dried beans or peas or lentils, a quart of wine, a gill of brandy and a half a gill of vinegar (French measurements are slightly different, so these amounts are approximate).
+When all was going to plan, French rations included 24 ounces of bread, a half-pound of meat, an ounce of rice or two ounces of dried beans or peas or lentils, a quart of wine, a gill (roughly a quarter pint) of brandy and a half gill of vinegar.
+(French measurements are slightly different, so these amounts are approximate.)
 When bread was unavailable, rough little doughboys would be made from flour, salt and water, baked in the fire, or mixed with stew.

 The Civil War: Union Troops

-The Union Army in the American Civil War had a standard ration, roughly, ¾ of a pound of meat, a pound of flour or cornmeal, some kind of vegetable and vinegar and molasses.
+The Union Army in the American Civil War had a standard ration: roughly three-quarters of a pound of meat, a pound of flour or cornmeal, some kind of vegetable and vinegar and molasses.
 “If you received the standard ration, it would be substantial,” says Glatthaar.
-“Over time that did not become practical; they began issuing hardtack biscuits called salt cakes (as well as salted meat and dehydrated vegetables).”
+“Over time that did not become practical; they began issuing hardtack biscuits called salt cakes, as well as salted meat and dehydrated vegetables.”
 These were made with flour and water and then dried so they’d last longer.